formkit/docs-content/getting-started/your-first-form.md

 #### The type

 By default, the `<FormKit />` component will use `type="text"` if no `type` is specified.
 The `type` is how we specify what input we want.
 Just like [native inputs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), we have inputs like `text`, `select`, `checkbox` and so on.
-However, we are not confined to only "native" inputs, FormKit Pro adds non-native inputs like the `repeater`, `taglist`, and `autocomplete` types, which can handle more complex interactions.
+However, we are not confined to only "native" inputs, FormKit Pro adds non-native controls like the `repeater`, `taglist`, and `autocomplete` types, which can handle more complex interactions.

 <example
   name="First input"